Measurement and Reduction of Drag Force for Optimizing Performance

 -

-Sports Medicine and Injury Prevention
+Sports Medicine and Injury Prevention:

 Biomechanical Analysis: Appreciation of drag forces in this regard assists in sports medicine and injury prevention among humans during their movement.
 Understanding the loads that affect athletes’ bodies, while performing these activities, may help enhance their preparation process and minimize the possibilities of injuries.